characat0/noligomacho/docs/decisionlog.md

 Here we maintain an organized log for decisions made during the project.

+## 2025-06-08

+- We will use elastic for document retrieval
+- We will do query expansion by:
+  - Using the query to generate synthetic documents using llama3:8b quantizied to 4bytes running locally in ollama
+  - Compute an average embedding from those documents using Qwen/Qwen3-Embedding-0.6B from hugging face

 ## 2025-06-07

 - Our team will be named `noligomacho` in honor to [this physics paper](https://web3.arxiv.org/abs/1712.02240v1)